Using Advanced GD&T Techniques | Design for Inspection, Part 4

 When we know a feature is small and the inspector is going to use a CMM, we can anticipate there’s very little room to take multiple points.
 Using this approach, we are considerate of the inspector by ensuring the profile is measured at the position called out in the drawing, which helps create a successful inspection.

-The Profile symbol is one of the most commonly used in GD&T. In reality, however, it’s not always clear how profile is measured and reported.
+The Profile symbol (Fig. 4P) is one of the most commonly used in GD&T. In reality, however, it’s not always clear how profile is measured and reported.

 There are two ways to report profile:

-What is frequently misunderstood is that most CMM software, for Southeast Asian suppliers, defaults to ISO reporting of profile.
-So, even though we may have called out ASME on the drawing, 9 times out of 10, they report profile using the ISO method.
+What is frequently misunderstood is that for Southeast Asian suppliers, most CMM software defaults to ISO reporting of profiles.
+So, even though we may have called out ASME on the drawing, they report profiles using the ISO method nine times out of ten.

 What are the differences, and how is profile measured and reported using both methods?

-NOTE: Negative deviations are into the part and positive deviations are away from the part.
+NOTE: Negative deviations are into the part; positive deviations are away from the part.

-TIP: To get the best of both worlds, you can ask the inspector to report surface deviations in addition to the standard profile results.
-This also allows you to see which of the two methods they’re using.
+TIP: Ask the inspector to report surface deviations in addition to the standard profile results.
+This allows you to see which of the two methods they’re using.

-Many parts fall into the category of “organic” shapes, meaning they don’t have many, or any, planar features on which to create a coordinate system.
-Considering the role that Industrial Design plays in the design of modern consumer electronics, we often have products that are often very organic and sweeping.
-It can mean that for the mechanical design we don’t have a lot of planar features available to build datums on.
+Many parts fall into the category of “organic” shapes, meaning they don’t have many or any planar features on which to create a coordinate system.
+Considering the role that Industrial Design plays in the design of modern consumer electronics, we often have products that are very organic and sweeping.
+This can mean that for mechanical design, we don’t have many planar features available to build datums on.

-For organic shaped parts, we may need to resort to using non-planar surfaces for datums.
-But there will be some issues to anticipate, because the position of where we measure a non-planar surface is important.
+For organic-shaped parts, we may need to resort to using non-planar surfaces for datums.
+However, there will be some issues to anticipate because the position of where we measure a non-planar surface is important.
 As we reviewed earlier, any deviation in position will change the Z position.

 When using non-planar surfaces, we can use a method of datum creation called “bootstrap” – or iterative.

-Bootstrap is an iterative inspection method best suited for parts held in a fixture, but not necessarily restrained.
-The inspection involves creating an initial coordinate system with the fixture and also imported into the CMM.
-Then, the non-planar surfaces are used to construct a second coordinate system and the distance between those two origins is measured.
+Bootstrap is an iterative inspection method best suited for parts held in a fixture but not necessarily restrained.
+The inspection involves creating an initial coordinate system with the fixture and also importing it into the CMM.
+Then, the non-planar surfaces are used to construct a second coordinate system, and the distance between those two origins is measured.

 To illustrate the challenge, let’s consider how to create a datum coordinate system to define the measurement of an egg.